Irish traditional music: Late 20th century: Folk-rock and more

 Traditional music, especially sean nós singing, played a major part in Irish popular music later in the century, with Van Morrison, Hothouse Flowers and Sinéad O'Connor using traditional elements in popular songs.
-Enya achieved enormous international success with New Age/Celtic fusions.
-The Pogues, led by Shane MacGowan, helped fuse Irish folk with punk rock.
-This resulted in top ten hits in Ireland, the UK and the USA.
-Afro-Celt Sound System combined Celtic instrumentals with West African influences and drum n bass in the 1990s.
+Enya achieved enormous international success with New Age/Celtic fusions. the Pogues, led by Shane MacGowan, helped fuse Irish folk with punk rock.
+This resulted in top ten hits in Ireland, the UK and the US.
+Afro-Celt Sound System combined Celtic instrumentals with West African influences and drum and bass in the 1990s.

 In the 1980s, notable folk bands included De Dannan, Altan, Dervish and Patrick Street.
 A growing interest in Irish music at this time helped many artistes gain more recognition abroad, including Mary Black, and Sharon Shannon.
 The BBC screened a documentary series about the influence of Irish music called Bringing it all Back Home (a reference to both the Bob Dylan album and the way in which Irish traditional music has travelled, especially in the New World following the Irish diaspora, which in turn has come back to influence modern Irish rock music).
 This series also helped to raise the profile of many artists relatively little known outside Ireland.

 In the 2000s Beoga, Gráda, Danú and Teada are among the youngest major instrumental bands of a largely traditional bent.

 There are many other Irish bands developing fusions of local and Irish music such as Flook, Kíla, Gráda and The Dave Munnelly Band.